Reaction (physics): 'Equal and opposite'

 One problem frequently observed by physics educators is that students tend to apply Newton's third law to pairs of 'equal and opposite' forces acting on the same object.

 This is incorrect; the third law refers to forces on two different objects.
 In contrast, a book lying on a table is subject to a downward gravitational force (exerted by the earth) and to an upward normal force by the table, both forces acting on the same book.
 Since the book is not accelerating, these forces must be exactly balanced, according to Newton's second law.
 They are therefore 'equal and opposite', yet they are acting on the same object, hence they are not action-reaction forces in the sense of Newton's third law.
 The actual action-reaction forces in the sense of Newton's third law are the weight of the book (the attraction of the Earth on the book) and the book's upward gravitational force on the earth.
 The book also pushes down on the table and the table pushes upwards on the book.

 Moreover, the forces acting on the book are not always equally strong; they will be different if the book is pushed down by a third force, or if the table is slanted, or if the table-and-book system is in an accelerating elevator.
 The case of any number of forces acting on the same object is covered by considering the sum of all forces.

 A possible cause of this problem is that the third law is often stated in an abbreviated form: For every action there is an equal and opposite reaction, without the details, namely that these forces act on two different objects.
 Moreover, there is a causal connection between the weight of something and the normal force: if an object had no weight, it would not experience support force from the table, and the weight dictates how strong the support force will be.
 This causal relationship is not due to the third law but to other physical relations in the system.

 Centripetal and centrifugal force

 Another common mistake is to state that "the centrifugal force that an object experiences is the reaction to the centripetal force on that object."

 If an object were simultaneously subject to both a centripetal force and an equal and opposite centrifugal force, the resultant force would vanish and the object could not experience a circular motion.
 The centrifugal force is sometimes called a fictitious force or pseudo force, to underscore the fact that such a force only appears when calculations or measurements are conducted in non-inertial reference frames.

-History

-Ibn Bajjah proposed that for every force there is always a reaction force.
-While he did not specify that these forces need be equal; it is still an early version of the third law of motion which states that for every action there is an equal and opposite reaction.